Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Additional Experiments

 \subsection{Transferability}

-As discussed previously, an appealing property of our approach is that the trained \method~generalizes well across different LVLM architectures.
-For VQA tasks, Table~\ref{tab:transferVQARAD} shows substantial cross-model transfer: a model trained using outputs from one LVLM can be applied effectively to another with only a small loss in performance.
-This effect is even more pronounced for image classification.
-As illustrated in Table~\ref{tab:transfer_cifar}, we observe almost no degradation in AUROC and AUARC when the training and testing data are generated from different models.
-These results indicate that the distribution of eigenvalues does not depend strongly on a specific LVLM architecture, and that our method exhibits robust generalization across models.
+As discussed in Section~\ref{sec:Experiment}, an interesting aspect is that the trained SGPU generalizes well across di!erent LVLM architectures in plug-and-play manner without any adjustement or fine-tuning.
+For VQA tasks, Table~\ref{tab:transferVQARAD} shows substantial cross-model transfer, where a model trained using outputs from one LVLM can be applied effectively to another with only a small loss in performance.
+This effect is even more pronounced in image classification.
+As illustrated in Table~\ref{tab:transfer_cifar}, we observe almost no degradation in AUROC and AUARC when the training and test data are generated from different models.
+These results suggest that the distribution of eigenvalues is not strongly dependent on any specific LVLM models, and that our method exhibits robust cross-model generalization.